-Majestic determines the Trust Flow based on the number of quality links that are referred to a website.
-The higher the number of trusted websites that are redirected to a domain, the higher the Trust Flow will be.
-This also works the other way around – if Majestic sees that many spammy links from, for example, home page websites are referred to a domain, the TF (Trust Flow) will be lower than desired.
+Majestic determines Trust Flow based on the amount of qualitative links referred to a page.
+The higher the number of trusted sites referred to a domain, the higher the Trust Flow will be.
+This also works the other way around; if Majestic sees that a lot of spammy links from, say, home page websites are being referred to a domain, then the TF (Trust Flow) will be lower than desired.

 3. Domain Authority

 Domain Authority is another commonly used metric in the world of link building.
 This metric was developed by Moz.
 Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how likely a website is to rank on search engine results pages (SERPs).
 Domain Authority scores range from 1 to 100, with higher scores corresponding to a high probability of ranking.
 Domain Authority is based on data from our Link.
 Explorer web index uses dozens of factors in its calculations.
 The actual calculation of domain authority itself uses a machine learning model to predict a “best fit” algorithm.
 This algorithm will correlate our link data with rankings in thousands of actual search results that we use as standards to scale against.

 In doing so, Moz uses a machine learning model of its own design to figure out or actually determine how strong a page is in Google’s eyes.
 The higher the DA (Domain Authority) or PA (Page Authority), the better a site will be to link to.

 A common metric considered during link building is the spam score of a Web page.
 This spam score, again developed by Moz, shows the extent to which a Website has received a Google penalty or perhaps has been completely excluded by Google.